blue-fish-0/blue-fish-0.github.io/docs/power_bi_python.md

 - :material-folder-outline: `pathlib` to represent filesystem paths.
 - :material-content-copy: `shutil` to copy files and folders.
+- :material-regex: `re` to parse `.tmdl` files using regular expressions.
 - :material-code-json: `json` to edit `.json` files.
 - :material-shape-outline: `typing` to add type hints.
 <br>